-Agile fights that internal culture by empowering team members in taking full responsibility for the ownership of their work and give up the habit of depending on what others tell them to do.
-Doing so effectively requires the project manager to encourage more communication among team members as well as more engagement with the project.
+Agile fights that internal culture by empowering team members to take full responsibility for the ownership of their work and give up the habit of depending on what others tell them to do.
+Doing so effectively requires the project manager to encourage more communication among team members and engagement with the project.

 - Encourage participation and facilitate progress

-By increasing team member’s ownership of the process, they would be given the freedom to analyze and figure out how to come up with solutions by themselves whenever they encounter issues, instead of wasting valuable time waiting for approval after approval just for something to be done.
+By increasing team members' ownership of the process, they would be free to analyze and figure out how to come up with solutions by themselves whenever they encounter issues instead of wasting valuable time waiting for approval after approval just for something to be done.

 Moreover, when members focus on ownership, their engagement and sense of belonging to the vision that the business preaches increases.
 Their work efficiency and productivity increase too while the resistance to change is naturally fading away.
 At the end of the day, it's the team members who do the work for the customers, so it's only natural for their voices to be heard.

 Challenge #4: Inconsistent Processes and Practices across Teams.

 Customer satisfaction is at the heart Agile approach and a leading principle.
 To achieve this, Agile frameworks such as Kanban suggest creating a network of services within the organization.
-This network of services includes all departments, teams and individuals being able to self-organize around the work, collaborate and evolve the way they operate while driven by quality improvement.
-Improving the service, product and work processes to deliver greater value.
+This network of services includes all departments, teams, and individuals who can self-organize around the work, collaborate, and evolve the way they operate while driven by quality improvement.
+Improving the service, product, and work processes to deliver greater value.

-In order for this network of services to work, the people need to follow the same rules and apply the same principles.
+For this network of services to work, the people need to follow the same rules and apply the same principles.
 In other words, you need consistency to make Agile work for you.
-You need teams that communicate and collaborate.
-This entails cross-functional Agile roles or teams responsible for helping a project’s delivery.
+You need Agile teams that communicate and collaborate.
+This entails cross-functional Agile roles or teams responsible for helping a project's delivery.